alexanderankin/starter-kit-utils/README.md

 Simpler API and only one dependency for common create- style packages and starter kits' prompt q's.

+In the future, it may also provide some utility functions regarding rendering a folder structure full of templates.
+Maybe even a CLI for testing that stuff.

 ## Documentation

 ### `checkPath`